f-kuzey-edes-huyal/loan_default_prediction/README.md

 ### Model Deployment

+I deployed my model using FastAPI, which is an alternative to Flask.
+I created a small project to demonstrate FastAPI, explain its features, and show how to use it.
+You can visit my project for a more detailed description.
+The reason I chose FastAPI is that it appeared to be more commonly requested in job applications.

 ### Acknowledgements

 I would like to thank Ajith Punnakulah for our numerous discussions during this project.
 These discussions helped me tremendously with my planning and also code revisions.